Friday the 13th is known for being the most unlucky day of the year, with many people fearing what the day entails.

 It can come in three

 Friday the 13th will happen at least once a year but can occur as many as three times a year.
-In 2018, it will only occur twice (April 13 and July 13).
+In 2020, it will only occur twice, in March and November.

 The fear is real